SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/Understanding-Bot-Powered-ACEs.md

 It's important to know that the Bot Powered ACEs can only be created starting from a specific release of the [Microsoft Bot Framework SDK](/azure/bot-service/index-bf-sdk).
 In fact, starting from version 4.21.2 of the Bot Framework SDK there are new types supporting Bot Powered ACEs.
 You can develop Bot Powered ACEs either using C# and .NET or using TypeScript and Node.js.
 As such, depending on your development background and eventually on your already existing code, you can extend your already existing Bots to support Bot Powered ACEs.

 ### Bot Framework SDK `SharePointActivityHandler`

-As already stated, starting from version 4.21.2 of the Bot Framework SDK there are new types supporting the creation of Bot Powered ACEs.
-Specifically, there's a specialized `ActivityHandler` type with name `SharePointActivityHandler` that provides the following overridable methods:

 Starting from version 4.21.2 of the Bot Framework SDK there are new types supporting the creation of Bot Powered ACEs.
 Specifically, there's a specialized `ActivityHandler` type with name `SharePointActivityHandler` that provides the following overridable methods: